chrisoc19/SimonSays/README.md

 # Image
 - The image used for the background were obtained from Google Images and are used for educational purposes only.
 # Audio
--The audio files for card flip sound, matched cards sound and children applauding were sourced from [freesound](https://freesound.org/home/).
+- The audio files were sourced from [freesound](https://freesound.org/home/).

 ### Acknowledgements